In this activity, we will practise how to use adverbials correctly.

 When it is used at the beginning of a sentence, it is called a 'fronted adverbial'.

-'She jumped around, all day long.'
-(Here the adverbial is at the end of the sentence).
+'She jumped around all day long.'
+(Here, the adverbial is at the end of the sentence - did you notice that there is no comma to separate the adverbial from the rest of the sentence?)

 'All day long, she jumped around.'
-(Now the adverbial is at the beginning of the sentence and is called a fronted adverbial).
+(Now the adverbial is at the beginning of the sentence and is called a fronted adverbial - we do need a comma to separate fronted adverbials from the rest of the sentence.)

-'We met by the bus station.'
+'We went to the park after the rain stopped.'
 (Adverbial at the end of the sentence).

-'By the bus station, we met.'
-(Now the adverbial is at the beginning of the sentence and is called a fronted adverbial).
+'After the rain stopped, we went to the park.'
+(Now the adverbial is at the beginning of the sentence and is called a fronted adverbial.
+Did you spot the comma after it?)